DOE/LANL Jurisdiction Fire Danger Rating:

 Quantum Stock Feature

 From precise measurements to speedy computations, the potential advantages of quantum technologies are both enticing and elusive as scientists seek to achieve the greatest possible results.
 In new work at Los Alamos, researchers have uncovered a novel kind of quantum advantage for energy extraction.
+The method is still consistent with the laws of thermodynamics.
 Credit to: Pixabay, AI generated

 The team’s theoretical exploration makes the case for a clear quantum thermodynamic advantage in useful energy extraction, suggesting efficiency benefits for future quantum computing technologies.